nicolay-r/attitude-extraction-with-attention-and-ds/README.md

 ![](docs/weight.png)
-> **Image**: Application of Distant Supervision (DS) results in biased weight distribution of models, trained without DS: frames in between **Object** and **Subject** of context attitude become more significant, which corresponds to the pattern of contents [RuAttitudes](https://github.com/nicolay-r/RuAttitudes) collection.
+> **Image**: Application of Distant Supervision (DS) in model training results in a weight distribution biasing: frames in between **Object** and **Subject** become greater weighted; the latter corresponds to the pattern of frame-based approach of [RuAttitudes](https://github.com/nicolay-r/RuAttitudes) collection.

 This repository provides a source code of models and related experiments, conducted as a part of the following paper: